China says foreign concerns over Muslim rights unwarranted

 "As ambassadors, they are supposed to play positive roles in promoting mutual understanding, mutual trust and cooperation ... rather than making unreasonable requests to the countries where they are based," Hua said.

+Asked about the letter, Canadian Prime Minister Justin Trudeau said he had "highlighted the questions and concerns that we have" surrounding the issue in his bilateral meeting with Chinese Premier Li Keqiang on the sidelines of the annual summit of the Association of Southeast Asian Nations in Singapore.

+"Canada will continue to look for ways to advance and promote human rights in partnership with our likeminded allies everywhere around the world," Trudeau said at a news conference Thursday.

-The letter issued this week was signed by 15 Western ambassadors, including the Canadian, British, French, Swiss, European Union, German, and Australian envoys, according to the Reuters news agency.
+The letter to the Chinese government has not been made public, but the Reuters news agency said it was signed by 15 Western ambassadors, including the Canadian, British, French, Swiss, European Union, German, and Australian envoys.

+Diplomats from the countries named in the report either did not reply to requests for confirmation or said they had no comment.

-Hua's comments came as legislation is being brought by a bipartisan group of U.S. lawmakers who want President Donald Trump to help Chinese Muslims respond to the crackdown.
+Hua's comments came as a bipartisan group of U.S. lawmakers is bringing a measure to urge President Donald Trump to help Chinese Muslims respond to the crackdown.

+The legislation would urge Trump to condemn "gross violations" of human rights in Xinjiang, where the U.N. estimates that as many as 1 million Uighurs and other predominantly Muslim minorities are being held in arbitrary detention.

+It would also support an existing push for sanctions against Xinjiang Communist Party chief Chen Quanguo and other officials under the Magnitsky Act, which prevents foreign officials from entering the U.S. and freezes any assets they have in U.S. banks.

 Xinjiang's native Uighur and Kazakh ethnic groups are culturally, religiously and linguistically distinct from China's Han majority and the region has been home to a low-intensity rebellion against rule from Beijing.
 Many of the region's natives say their culture is under threat from Chinese policies aiming to assimilate them and that they face disadvantages in education and employment from Han migrants from other parts of China.